-After eBRAP has processed the full application, the organizational Resource Manager/ Comptroller/Task Area Manager or equivalent Business Official and PI will receive email notification of this status and will be able to view and modify application components in eBRAP.
+After eBRAP has processed the full application, the organizational Resource Manager/Comptroller/ Task Area Manager or equivalent Business Official and PI will receive email notification of this status and will be able to view and modify application components in eBRAP.
 During the application verification period, the full application package may be modified with the exception of the Project Narrative and Research & Related Budget Form.
 Your Resource Manager/Comptroller/Task Area Manager or equivalent Business Official should log into eBRAP to review and to approve prior to the application verification deadline.

-Further Information

-Tracking a Grants.gov Workspace Package.
+Extramural Submissions Intramural DOD Submissions Further Information Tracking a Grants.gov Workspace Package.
 After successfully submitting a Workspace package, a Grants.gov Tracking Number is automatically assigned to the package.
 The number will be listed on the "Confirmation" page that is generated after submission.
+Refer to the General Application Instructions, Section IV, for further information regarding eBRAP requirements.
 Refer to the General Application Instructions, Section III, for further information regarding Grants.gov requirements.
-Refer to the General Application Instructions, Section IV, for further information regarding eBRAP requirements.